oscarlindbul/VaspBandUnfolding/README.md

     xx.save2vesta(phi, prefix=prefix,
             poscar='examples/wfc_r/poscar_mose2-wse2')
 ```
+You may also use the script "calc_orbitals.py" located in the "processing" subdirectory.
 Below are the real (left) and imaginary (right) part of the selected KS orbital:

 ![real part](./examples/wfc_r/r_resize.png) |